Free AI Video Generator Limits 2026: Kling vs Luma vs Runway vs Pika

 The Watermark Situation

-The watermark is typically a small logo in the corner.
+For all other tools, the watermark is typically a small logo in the corner.
 For personal use, social media experiments or learning, this is usually acceptable.
 For commercial video content or client work, a paid tier is necessary.

 If you are evaluating whether to subscribe, most platforms offer monthly billing with no commitment — testing a paid month to complete a specific project is often the practical approach.